prymitive/karma/docs/CONFIGURATION.md

   reverse proxy with other services on the same IP but different URL root.
 - `tls:cert` - path to a TLS certificate, enables listening on HTTPS instead of HTTP,
 - `tls:key` - path to a TLS key, required when `tls.cert` is set
+- `cors:allowedOrigins` - List of origins a cross-domain request can be executed from.
+An empty list means all origins are allowed.

 Example where karma would listen for HTTP requests on `http://1.2.3.4:80/karma/`